KannonZenetism/zenetism-field-physics/zenetism/mpx/metaphysical-commons-with-sovereign-custodianship.md

 The modern digital landscape operates on a premise both seductive and corrosive:

-> *If it’s visible, it’s usable.
-If it’s usable, it’s mine.*
+> *If it's visible, it's usable.
+If it's usable, it's mine.*

 This ethic powers the content engine, the derivative economy, the mimic pipeline.
 Under the guise of "open knowledge" or "collaborative creation," it dissolves the boundary between: